What is Parkour?

 Parkour is highly unique because it only involves your body and the environment.
 There is no opponent to worry about, no ball to catch, and no board with wheels.
-Under the supervision of the coaches, you solely decide whether to commit or not.
+Under the instruction of the coaches, you solely decide whether to commit or not.
 This makes parkour an incredibly rewarding and consequential discipline.
 You experience success or failure based on how well you know yourself.

 In order to understand safety, we need to look at danger and risk.
 Danger cannot be altered, while risk is variable depending on your ability level.
 It's only safe to drive down the highway next to other vehicles if you've gone through drivers education.
 Axiom coaches use repetition to build consistency and confidence in order to almost completely eliminate risk.
 There are times we deliberately place ourselves in danger but only when we know the risk is perfectly manageable.
 After all, we only get one chance with the magnificent system that is the human body!
 We strive To Be and To Last!